sztal/V4Lab_Analyses/README.md

 	* *fulldat.txt/.RData* : This dataset consists of all main variables and also has the scale of opinions in regard to economic liberalism-interventionism.
 In general this scale is called the Liberalism-Interventionism scale (the L.-I. scale).
 Psychometric qualities of the scale are assessed in this script and validation in subsamples is conducted.
 The outcomes are not too great, but it seems that satisfactory level of theoretical validity is met.
 	* *finalData.txt/.RData* : Here the non-guessed KNOWLEDGE scores (both economic-financial and strictly financial) are added alongside some syntetic indicators of paretnal education (they are not used; the joint parents' higher education indicator is added only in the finalDataExtended dataset).
 	* *finalDataExtended.txt/.RData* : Here an indicator of joint higher education of parents' is added together with some minor changes in coding and naming of variables.

+* **Data/OfficialData**
 	* *officialData.txt/.RData* ---> this is the dataset with proper naming and coding of all important variables.
 Unimportant and superfluous variables have been removed from it.
 This dataset is recommended to use by external analysts.

+* **Data/Maps**
+	* *CorrectAnswersMap_KNOWLEDGE.csv* : the file is a map that maps respondents' answers to the KNOWLEDGE items to correct items.
+It is used to compute respondents' raw scores (total number of correct answers).
+	* *Joint_OPINION_map.csv* : the file maps anwers to the OPINION items to the characteristic answers of the liberal and interventionist poles of the L.-I. scale.
+It is used in the OPINION scaling procedure.
+	* *L.I.scale_map.csv* : this is almost the same file, but divided by country (it does not make any difference in fact; characteristic answers are the same in both countries).
+	* *PL_items_map_KNOWLEDGE.csv* : this file maps KNOWLEDGE items to their semantic contents in Polish.
+	* *PL_items_map_OPINIONS.csv* : this file maps OPINION items to their semantic contents in Polish.

 * **R_scripts/data_processing**
 	* *CZ_data_processing.R* : This script produces CZ_main.txt/.RData from CZ_rawdata.csv (see the Map of Files).
 It is densely commented to provide stepby-step explanation of all decisions that had to be taken during this stage of data processing.